aansyawaluddin/DM-ML24-ProjeckTask/README.md

 #### Activating the Virtual Environment

-If you are using a virtual environment (`myenv`), activate it by running the following command in CMD:
+Activate it by running the following command in CMD:

 ```bash
 myenv\Scripts\activate